General Terms and Conditions of Sale of abcr GmbH

 (4) Regardless of the place of delivery of the goods, the place of execution for Buyer’s payment liability is our registered office.

-(5) The Buyer is only entitled to the rights of offset or retention to the extent that its claim has been established by a final judgement or is undisputed or if the claim arises from the same contractual relationship.
+(5) The Buyer is only entitled to the rights of offset or retention to the extent that its claim has been established by a final judgement or is undisputed.
+In the event of defects in the delivery, the Buyer’s rights shall remain unaffected in particular according to section 9 para.
+4 sentence 2 of these GTCS.

 Section 8 Retention of ownership